lluppesms/activate.bicep.course/Labs/bicep/08_Tips/readme.md

 ![Main Bicep 2](img/MainBicep_02.png)

 When this main.bicep runs, it will create deployments with unique names.
-The main.bicep file is the entry point for the deployment, and it automatically gets a name with a datetime stamp and a unique identifier, as shown in #1.
-The other modules each get a name with the runDateTime stamp appended to it, as shown in #2, so they will be retained in the portal for a while.
+The main.bicep file is the entry point for the deployment, and it automatically gets a name with a datetime stamp and a unique identifier, as shown in number 1.
+The other modules each get a name with the runDateTime stamp appended to it, as shown in number 2, so they will be retained in the portal for a while.

 ![Main Bicep 3](img/MainBicep_03.png)